mkner/robo-time/docs/examples.rst

 Example - floating point timestamp

 Comparision of floating point timetamp times for all 3 clock types.

 The floating point timestamp time is always dependent on the epoch start date/time in floating point.
 This is the UNIX epoch.

-Comparative output shows the timestamp values before WorldClock initialization then after.
+Comparative output shows the timestamp values before WorldClock initialization and then after.
+SystemClock get its system time from the underlying Linux system and its local timezone settings.

-In this example, the floating point sync between the WorldClock and the SystemClock is to the tenth of a second but no further.
+In this example, the floating point sync between the WorldClock and the SystemClock is to the tenth of a second or about 100 milliseconds but no further.
+In general, the UTC/NTP system can be repeatedly accurate within millisecond ranges.
 This is a limitation of the NTP/UTC global internet sync system.
 For many purposes it is accurate enough and is widely used as a standard globally.